bhumo/blogger/README.md

     *   Dynamic category system.
     *   Categories are displayed and can be used for filtering.
 *   **Comments:**
+    *   Users can add comments to blog posts.
+    *   Comments are displayed below the blog post content.
     *   Model for comments on blog posts (frontend/views for creating/displaying comments not yet fully implemented).
 *   **Styling:**
     *   Frontend styled using Tailwind CSS.